kossiitkgp/docs/community/governance.md

 ### Guidelines for Executive Heads -

 1. Do not miss a meeting unless extremely required (health or out of station).
 Your lack of involvement will psychologically disolve your responsibilities.
 Schedule meetings according to the availability of all the Executive Heads.
 1. Be in sync among yourselves.
-Physically meet at-least once a week.
-Slack and Emails do not take importance over your coordination.
+Frequently meet with each other.
 You will build an amazing friendship with this, which will remain beyond KOSS.
 1. Respect time of your fellow Executives and Juniors.
 Do not slack off.
 1. Always have a lump-sum timeline for events and internal workshops for a particular semester (or year).
 Core Team members are an essential part of overall execution, so not having a timeline puts them at blindside, and they cannot manage their time.
 1. Your Core Team Members are your KGP juniors as well.
 Make sure they prioritize their mental and physical health.